MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 13. Call the new **Intent** ***ChangeObjectColor***.

 > [!IMPORTANT]
-> This ***Intent*** name is used within the code later in this lab, so for best results, use this name exactly as provided.
+> This ***Intent*** name is used within the code later in this course, so for best results, use this name exactly as provided.

 Once you confirm the name you will be directed to the Intents Page.